openforcefield/qca-dataset-submission/submissions/2021-04-09-OpenFF-Gen3-Torsion-Set-v1.0/README.md

 ### Description

-This dataset is a simple-molecule-only dataset, a candidate of Sage torsion parameter training set.
+This dataset is a simple-molecule-only dataset, which is a part of Sage torsion parameter training set candidate.

 ### General Information